okeeffe/r/README.md

 Webpack, Babel 5, React, Redux + devtools, SASS

->devtools are possible to enable in (**Root** component by changing debug prop from 'debug={false}' to 'debug={true}' and then reload browser tab.
+>It is possible to enable devtools in the **Root** component by changing the debug prop from 'debug={false}' to 'debug={true}' and then reloading the browser tab.
 Every triggered action that is connected to Redux will be shown in the sidebar.

 ###Technologies to add